cs1302uga/cs1302-genlistadt/README.md

 ## Project Requirements & Grading

 This assignment is worth 100 points.
-The lowest possible grade is 0, and the highest possible grade is unclear (TODO: FIGURE OUT IF EXTRA CREDIT).
+The lowest possible grade is 0, and the highest possible grade is 120 based on the date of your last submission (see extra credit).

 ### Functional Requirements